s3664099/AdventureGame/README.md

 **26 January 2024**
 Started creating the save/load functionality by making classes serializable.
 Added the save method, though still need to add the query if the file already exists

+**27 January 2024**
+Got save game working, and tested correctly.
+Saved games are saved in a separate folder.
+Need load game to test if it loads correctly